Posted by: raoulfelder | April 13, 2009

 Some Pieces of Our Minds

-Jackie Mason and Raoul Lionel Felder
+Raoul Lionel Felder

 In all of the thousands of photographs of Hillary on the campaign trail she always appears wearing trousers – not even one photograph with her wearing a skirt.
 Not a peep on the subject from any commentator or member of the media.
 Yet, if on a particularly steamy day campaigning in Florida or Georgia, Senator McCain wore a skirt, it would be the major story on every media outlet.
 Is this fair?